By James Howard Kunstler

 All of which is entertaining, heart-warming, and, mostly, redemptive: The bad guys get their grisly just rewards, and the good guys, while flawed, manage to redeem themselves (even if they do need the help of a little witchcraft).
 There’s also an oddly comforting message as we prepare to cope with Kunstler’s environmental apocalypse-life after oil may be a struggle, but it has its rewards.
 We can learn to live with less, to be less wasteful, to build stronger, smarter, friendlier communities.
 A simpler life can be a good life.

-But—and this is a very big “but”—what’s scary about Kunstler’s novel is what he appears to be saying about women.
+But-and this is a very big “but”-what’s scary about Kunstler’s novel is what he appears to be saying about women.
 In dystopian Union Grove, women are decidedly subservient to men.
 No woman has a position of authority.
 Among the New Faithers, one woman has a prominent role because she is fertile and can reproduce, whereas the others seem to exist primarily for Brother Jobe’s pleasure.
 In the larger town of Glen Falls, the city to which runaway Jasper has fled, the only women he encounters are prostitutes and a girl who is destined to become one.
+Perhaps similar to what you’d find in real life like melbourne escorts, I’ve heard these girls are very alluring but I digress.
 Even Barbara, the witch of Hebron, is, basically, a prostitute; in the economy of the new times, that’s how she survives.

 If one overlooks this flaw, and some readers will not, The Witch of Hebron offers an engrossing story of ordinary people who struggle mightily to overcome nearly unimaginable hardships-hardships that may become all too real, too soon, unless we heed the author’s dire warnings.